 - (a) Pursuant to a resolution of the Board of Directors at a regular meeting held on 14 April 2021 all stockholders at the close of business hours on 14 June 2021 shall be entitled to notice and to vote at the Annual Stockholders' Meeting scheduled on 14 July 2021.
-The stockholders will vote on matters scheduled to be taken up at the Annual Stockholders' Meeting with each share being entitled to cast one (1) vote. - (b) For the election of directors, stockholders entitled to vote may vote such number of shares for as many persons as there are directors to be elected, or may cumulate said shares and give one (1) candidate as many votes as the number of directors to be elected multiplied by the number of their shares shall equal or may distribute them on the same principle among as many candidates as they shall see fit. - (c) Pursuant to Article II, Section 7 of the Company's By-Laws, a stockholder may vote in person or by proxy. - (d) Security Ownership of Certain Record and Beneficial Owners and Management
+The stockholders will vote on matters scheduled to be taken up at the Annual Stockholders' Meeting with each share being entitled to cast one (1) vote.
+As of 14 June 2021, the Company has a total issued and outstanding common shares amounting to 407,263,891 common shares. - (b) For the election of directors, stockholders entitled to vote may vote such number of shares for as many persons as there are directors to be elected, or may cumulate said shares and give one (1) candidate as many votes as the number of directors to be elected multiplied by the number of their shares shall equal or may distribute them on the same principle among as many candidates as they shall see fit. - (c) Pursuant to Article II, Section 7 of the Company's By-Laws, a stockholder may vote in person or by proxy. - (d) Security Ownership of Certain Record and Beneficial Owners and Management